By Uri Shine

 The mind and body exist in a closed circuit.
 All illness is going to involve physical symptoms that manifest in our consciousness.
 Treatments at the physical level have effects at the psychological level, and vice versa.

-Having said that, a growing number of studies point to the effectiveness of psychedelics in treating various physical ailments that people do not usually associate with the psychological, such as headaches.
+Having said that, a growing number of studies point to the effectiveness of psychedelics (as well as treatments such as TMS therapy) in treating various physical ailments that people do not usually associate with the psychological, such as headaches.